werwaser/Arrows-Bones/2 Articles/1 Characters/The Lilacs/Tristan Glacier.md

 - Gets scarred by horror movies, somehow doesn't realise it
 - Has mild physical sensory issues
 - Is really bad at telling how much time has passed - obsessively keeps track of the time
+- would experience depersonalisation as a teen (symptom of aura)
+	- exercising helped bring his senses back